sulu/sulu-docs/book/introduction/content-management-platform.rst

 shareable content.

-Sulu was designed to create webpages with high performance in the current state of the internet.
+Sulu was designed to create webpages with high performance in the current state of the Internet.
 This means a high focus on web standards (as described in the W3C standards http://www.w3.org/standards/) and search engine optimization.

 Although Sulu focuses on more complex websites it still provides an UI that is